-David B. Beliles, Professor Alan Boye, Professor Chandler R. Gilman, Associate Professor David M. Johnston, Assistant Professor Andrea Luna, Associate Professor Richard H. Moye, Professor Elaine Razzano, Professor Dan Williams, Assistant Professor
+David B. Beliles, Professor Chandler R. Gilman, Associate Professor David M. Johnston, Assistant Professor Andrea Luna, Associate Professor Richard H. Moye, Professor Elaine Razzano, Professor Dan Williams, Assistant Professor

+Bachelor of Arts in English

+Literature and Cultural Studies Journalism and Writing

+Bachelor of Arts in Media Communications

+Bachelor of Arts in Philosophy

+Culture and Society

+Film Studies

-Bachelor of Arts in English Literature and Cultural Studies Journalism and Writing Licensure in Secondary Education (see also Secondary Education) Liberal Studies Concentrations (see also Liberal Studies) Minors: English, Philosophy
+Licensure in Secondary Education (see also Secondary Education)

+Liberal Studies Concentrations (see also Liberal Studies)

+Minors: English, Film Studies, Philosophy

-The Department of English and Philosophy provides an ideal balance between the broad preparation of an interdisciplinary liberal arts education and the specific focus of specialized study in a chosen professional or academic field.
-At the core of the program for all majors is a thorough grounding in writing, literature, and cultural studies, providing the foundation for advanced study in the area of each student's particular interest.
+The Department of English, Philosophy, and Film Studies provides an ideal balance between the broad preparation of an interdisciplinary liberal arts education and the specific focus of specialized study in a chosen professional or academic field.
+At the core of the program for all majors is a thorough grounding creative and critical thinking, analytical reading, research, and writing; and the study of culture, providing the foundation for advanced study in the area of each student's particular interest.

-Students may pursue interests in a variety of "specialties": journalism and professional writing, creative writing, literature, philosophy, and cultural studies.
-The program provides flexible alternatives for majors to pursue their particular interests within one of two concentrations: Journalism & Creative Writing or Literature & Cultural Studies.
+Students may pursue interests in a variety of "specialties": journalism and professional writing, creative writing, literature, philosophy, film, and cultural studies.
+With three majors, several concentrations, and a variety of liberal studies concentrations and minors, the department provides flexible alternatives for majors to pursue their particular interests and to develop their skills and understanding.